Gone are the days of decorating every spare inch of space in my home. These days, less is more when ushering in a new season.

 three fall colored throw pillows on the corner of the couch

-Living in this one room for 12 weeks, with half our house stuffed in here, has given me a new found appreciation for minimalist style.
+Living in this one room for 12 weeks, with half our house stuffed in here, has given me a new found appreciation for minimalist style in living spaces.
 I just want all the extra stuff gone!

 gold and blue throw pillows on the couch